 Even orthodontics is having its DIY moment.
 More and more companies are offering remote orthodontic solutions.
 You can pin this trend on the rise of Invisalign aligners.
 You just need an impression of your teeth to send to the company.
 Then, you’re given a box of aligners to use for the next few months.

 Despite how straightforward it all seems, some problems come with this approach.

 Dentists are Unable to Monitor Your Dental Work

 We mentioned earlier how dentistry is a hands-on discipline.
 It centers on the interaction between the dentist and the patient.
 When taken out of the picture, what usually happens?

-As you might have guessed, not a lot of good stuff.
-Particularly in the long term.
+As you might have guessed, not a lot of good stuff, particularly in the long term.
 In terms of DIY dentistry services, the effects of at-home whitening are pretty tame as compared to other options, with most of its problems centering around unequal whitening and ineffectiveness.
-In services like at-home orthodontics, however, it’s a whole different story.
+Services like at-home orthodontics, however, has a whole different story.
 Without a dentist close-by to monitor the effects of the aligners, these services are at a massive risk of worsening the misalignment.
 And at worst, it can even create problems that weren’t there before.

 So, before you delve into DIY dentistry, you might want to consult a dental professional.
 After all, the cheapest options shouldn’t mean the cheapest quality.